ssb22/PrimerPooler/README.md

 : Check the amplicons for overlaps in the genome, and avoid these overlaps during pooling.
 The genome file may be in .2bit format as supplied by UCSC, or in .fa (FASTA) format.

 `--scan-variants`
 : When searching for amplicons in a genome file, scan variant sequences in that file too, i.e. sequences with `_` and `-` in their names.
-By default such sequences are omitted as they're not normally needed if using hg38.
+By default such sequences are omitted as they’re not normally needed if using hg38.

 `--amp-max=LENGTH`
 : Sets maximum amplicon length for the overlap check.
 The default is 220.